 The National Events Management Service (NEMS) is a national service implemented on the Spine allowing for patient centric event messages to be published from one system and distributed to a number of other subscriber systems.

-The specific event messages which have been defined for use through the NEMS can be found in the Event Message Implementation Guides listed below.
-If the event messages currently defined do not meet your needs you can contact us using the details on the Help & Support page to discuss how NEMS could be enhanced to meet your requirements.
+The Supported Event Messages page list the event messages currently supported by the NEMS for publication and subscription.
+If the event messages currently defined do not meet your needs you can contact us using the details on the Help & Support page to discuss how NEMS could be enhanced to support your use case.